Prof Dr Eva Heinen

 - Safety and security.

-Eva has experience with longitudinal data collections and analyses, natural experimental studies and international qualitative research.
-She has published a wide variety of papers with co-authors from all over the world in transport, public health, and urban planning journals.
-Her research is empirically driven and combines different fields including transport, public health and urban planning.
+I have experience with longitudinal data collections and analyses, natural experimental studies and international qualitative research.
+I have published a wide variety of papers with co-authors from all over the world in transport, public health, and urban planning journals.
+My research is empirically driven and combines different fields including transport, public health and urban planning.

 Background and experience